 Managing divorce can have a financial impact on both parties.
 However, it can be especially challenging if you are the party who does not draw an income or, earns significantly less than your soon to be ex.
 It can take some time to get back on your feet again, which is why you may want to consider temporary alimony during the divorce process.
-Working with a family lawyer in Round Rock, TX, like from The Law Office of Jason Wright, PLLC, who can support you through this process can help you to understand alimony, request support and help you reach a resolution to your divorce.
+Working with a family lawyer who can support you through this process can help you to understand alimony, request support and help you reach a resolution to your divorce.

 Understanding Temporary Alimony

 When you and your spouse reach the decision to file for divorce, there can be a period of time where each party must adjust to the financial changes they are likely to experience.
 Much of the time, you will no longer have someone in your life to share expenses with.
 Temporary alimony has the ability to help the lesser earning spouse while they adjust to their new normal.
 Temporary alimony can be paid out from one party to another for a limited period of time.
 Often this is until the divorce is finalized, but may continue for a short period after.
 This can help the person obtaining support have financial stability while they seek employment opportunities and financial stability.
 Temporary support can help to pay for expenses that include:

 Divorce can be stressful, especially if you are financially dependant upon the other party.
 There can be a lot riding on your request for temporary alimony, especially if you stay at home or earn less income than your soon to be ex.
 To discuss details specific to your case, contact an alimony lawyer in your area as soon as possible.

 Requesting Temporary Alimony